 A report from Lloyd’s list notes that the tanker may have originally tried to disembark the 7 Nigeria Stowaways in France but were refused permission by the authorities, however France has since denied this.
 This would explain the circling tracks offshore Nantes between October 20-21st, but what of the 3 other stops?

 The dots on the plot below indicates all the areas where the Nave Andromeda stopped on its voyage to the UK; these are possible locations where the stowaways could have boarded the vessel:

 The video below shows Nave Andromeda’s full voyage from Lagos to the Isle of Wight coast from October 3rd to 25th.
-We used a combination of Dynamic, Satellite, and Terrestrial messages to plot the ship’s path and where it stopped at sea using the form below, and you can download this data using the form below.
+We used a combination of Enhanced Satellite, Satellite, and Terrestrial messages to plot the ship’s path and where it stopped at sea using the form below, and you can download this data using the form below.

 This is just a small example of the data Spire Maritime can provide to support incident reports and insurance investigations.
 Contact us if you wish to discuss our maritime data plans.